Tracing the connections among ideology, language and education

 Kostoulas, A. (2014).
 A Greek Tragedy: Understanding and Challenging ‘the Known’ From a Complexity Perspective.
 In Rivers, D. (ed.)
 Resistance to the Known: Counter-Conduct in Foreign Language Education.
 Houndmills: Palgrave Macmillan.

 - This chapter synthesises empirical data and post-modern theorisations in order to describe English Language Teaching (ELT) as a locally embedded global phenomenon.
 The overall aims of the chapter are to encourage teaching professionals to reflect on how established practice (the ‘Known’) sustains and is sustained by vested interests, and to encourage them to move beyond (or ‘resist’) it through pedagogically and politically appropriate praxis.

-- If you are interested in getting a copy of the book, please consider following this link to Amazon.com to make your purchase.
+- If you are interested in getting a copy of the book, please consider following clicking on the button below to make your purchase.
 I reclaim 4% of the cover price for every purchase made from my referrals, which I use to fund this blog.

-- This invited article builds on the talk delivered at ‘Empowering Language Teaching’ professional development day, organised by the Panhellenic [Greek National] Association of State School Teachers of English.
+- This invited article builds on the talk delivered at ‘Empowering Language Teaching’ professional development day, which was organised by the Panhellenic [Greek National] Association of State School Teachers of English [ΠΕΚΑΔΕ].

 Kostoulas, A. (2010).
 English as a Lingua Franca & methodological tension in a language school in Greece. in esse 1(1), 91-112.

 - This is the first article I published.
 Despite its imperfections, it is one that I am still very fond of.